-If one of the pre-screening criteria is met, staff will confirm that a project will be placed on the list of projects to be prioritized and ranked, with implementation dependent on available funding.
+If one of the pre-screening criteria is met, staff will confirm that a project will proceed at the proposed location, depending on available funding.
+The project will be placed on the list of projects to be prioritized and ranked.

 If a project does not meet one of the pre-screening thresholds for traffic calming, then the process ends, and if there was a stakeholder inquiry, any applicants are notified in writing that the project will not proceed.
-For any location not meeting the pre-screening thresholds for traffic calming, there will be a two year waiting period before staff consider a request for that location again, unless there is a substantial change that means revisiting the request is warranted.
+For any location not meeting the pre-screening thresholds for traffic calming, there will be a two year waiting period before staff consider a request for that location again.

-6.4 Prioritization
+5.4 Prioritization

-A master list of potential traffic calming projects for both Residential road or Neighbourhood Bikeway projects that pass the preliminary screening and Special Area Projects will be created.
+A master list of potential traffic calming projects for both Residential road or Neighbourhood Boulevard projects that pass the preliminary screening and Special Area Projects will be created.
 The projects will be prioritized using criteria such as:

-- Close proximity or along a route leading to, one or more of the following uses and/or land use designations: school, park, playground, seniors' facility, community centre, hospital, Centre or Village - Lack of existing pedestrian infrastructure - Lack of existing rolling and cycling infrastructure - Timeframe for infrastructure improvements identified through the Active Transportation Plan - Lack of existing traffic calming measures, or traffic calming measures have been implemented but are not effective - Crash data showing fatalities or serious injuries - Crash data involving vulnerable road users - Opportunity to coordinate traffic calming measures with other capital and development projects, other jurisdictions or external funding source. - Vehicle speeds - Vehicle volumes - Vulnerable user volumes - Non-standard road geometry causing unsafe visibility conditions
+- Close proximity or along a route leading to, one or more of the following uses and/or land use designations: school, park, playground, seniors' facility, community centre, hospital, Centre or Village - Location in an equity-deserving area - Lack of existing walking and/or rolling and cycling infrastructure - Timeframe for infrastructure improvements identified through the Active Transportation Plan - Lack of existing traffic calming measures, or traffic calming measures have been implemented but are not effective - Evidence of a recent crash resulting in a fatality or serious injury

+- Evidence of a recent crash involving a vulnerable road user - Opportunity to coordinate traffic calming measures with other capital and development projects. - Vehicle speeds, vehicle volumes and vulnerable user volumes

 Projects will be prioritized for implementation on an annual basis as part of the budget planning process.
-If multiple projects are determined using the prioritization criteria to have equal merit but not all can proceed, the Community Equity Analysis shown in Appendix C of the Road Safety Action Plan will be used as a tie-breaking consideration as to which project(s) moves forward.
 The projects to be completed in the next calendar year will be identified in a technical memo.
 Stakeholders will be notified about the traffic calming projects to be completed.

-7.0 Implementation of Projects on Residential Roads and for roads determined to be Neighbourhood Bikeways
+6.0 Implementation of Projects on Residential Roads and for roads determined to be Neighbourhood Bikeways